 Members of the Pirates all-time roster who are enshrined in the Baseball Hall of Fame include Jack Beckley, Max Carey, Fred Clarke, Roberto Clemente, Barney Dreyfuss, Bill Mazeroski, Willie Stargell, Pie Traynor, Arky Vaughan, Honus Wagner, Lloyd Waner and Paul Waner.
 Other notable Pirates stars include Barry Bonds, Andrew McCutchen, Freddy Sanchez, Bobby Bonilla and Andy Van Slyke.

 The Pirates Spring Training ballpark is McKechnie Field in Bradenton, FL.
-The park, which opened in 1923 and is one of the most notable Spring Training facilities, seats 8,500 fans.
+The park, which opened in 1923, seats 8,500 fans.
 It's named after former Pirate great Bill McKechnie and has been used as the Spring Training facility for a number of MLB clubs over the years.
 The Pirates Minor League Baseball affiliates are the Triple-A Indianapolis Indians, Double-A Altoona Curve, Advanced-A Bradenton Marauders, Class-A West Virginia Power, Short-Season A Jamestown Jammers and rookie league Bristol Pirates, Gulf Coast League Pirates and Dominican Summer League Pirates.